formlio/forml/docs/principles.rst

 ^^^^^^^^^

-At runtime, the native actor DAG produced through the operator composition gets transcoded to the specific representation of the selected third-party task dependency *runner* and the actual execution is carried under its control.
+At runtime, the native actor DAG produced through the operator composition gets transcoded to the specific representation of the selected third-party task dependency *runner*, and the actual execution is carried under its control.

 A list of the supported runner providers as well as further details on this topic can be